braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/whatsapp/faqs.md

 Your new WABA will be set up immediately after completing the embedded sign-up flow, which should only take a few minutes.

 #### Can I connect multiple WABAs to Braze?
-No, you can only connect one WABA per app group to Braze simultaneously.
+No, you can only connect one WABA per workspace to Braze simultaneously.

 ### WhatsApp business account phone numbers